 Are you or a loved one suffering from fibromyalgia?
 A chiropractor from the team at the Texas Clinic of Chiropractic in New Braunfels would love to help.
 Our staff wants to make sure you know what this condition is and how we can treat it.
-We are particularly adept at this form of treatment as we are members of Fibromyalgia Centers of America.
+We are particularly adept at this form of treatment as we are one of the four of Fibromyalgia Centers of America in the whole state of Texas.
 Members of this organization are experts at identifying and treating fibromyalgia.

 What is Fibromyalgia?

 Fibromyalgia is chronic pain that involves widespread pain, sleep disturbance, headaches, digestive dysfunction and heightened skin sensitivity.
 Typically, lab tests come back "normal", and therefore help little.
 However, people with fibromyalgia know that they are not "normal."

 There is no known cause of fibromyalgia, although some doctors believe that somehow the spinal cord and brain incorrectly process pain signals to the nerves.
 A person is more likely to have fibromyalgia if they are a woman if it runs in the family, you have another disease related to pain, such as an infection or arthritis, you don't exercise much, you have depression or anxiety, and if you were ever emotionally or physically abused.

 The statistics* below give us an idea how many people are suffering with fibromyalgia: